octoflar/especia/src/main/resources/uvesd.md

 To optimize this model type, for instance:

-    especid 27182 10 20 0.5 0.000001 2000 10 < synth.md
+    especid 27182 10 20 0.5 0.000001 2000 10 < uvesd.md

-Synthetic data based on observations made with ESO Telescopes at the La Silla or Paranal Observatories under programme ID 066.A-0212.
+Data based on observations made with ESO Telescopes at the La Silla or Paranal Observatories under programme ID 066.A-0212.

 ## Section: fine-structure multiplet of CI 1560